404Kaiser/404Kaiser/README.md

 - 👨‍💻 I'm working on a personal project of a virtual tabletop RPG sheet for desktop using HTML, CSS with SASS, and pure JS, and for smartphones using Kotlin
 - 📖 I’m currently learning android development with Kotlin
-- ☕ I like to read and write when in my free time with a nice cup of coffee
+- ☕ I like to read and write in my free time with a nice cup of coffee
 - 💛 I am a programming lover... and a pizza <🍕3 lover too :D

 ## ⚙ Github Analitycs